joeyhage/aws-solutions-architect-associate-notes/notes/Cantrill/AWS-Fundamentals.md

 - policies, tools, procedures to enable recovery or continuation of vital infrastructure following natural/human-induced disaster
 - 📝 used when HA and FT don't work

+### Route53

+- register domains through all major registries
+- creates and manages nameservers
+- **hosted zones:** zone files in AWS, hosted on four managed name servers
+  - can be public or private (linked to VPCs)

+- **Nameserver (NS)**: delegation of DNS
+- **A and AAAA:** host to IPv4 or IPv6, respectively
+- **CNAME:** host to host
+  - reduces admin overhead. e.g. designate www, email, and ftp subdomains to A record so if IPv4 changes, only A record has to be updated
+- **MX:** email record
+  - email server looks at domain of TO address and queries MX record
+  - lowest value has highest priority, iterates over records until successful
+- **TXT:** prove ownership of domain
+- **TTL:** cache records for specified number of seconds
+  - lengthy process to get result from authoritative source (nameserver)